gregorv/cursed/README.md

 You can either download and run the sources yourself or play via telnet.

-*   To play localy, run the *cursed.py* in terminal, you need at least Python 3 to run it.
+*   To play localy, run the *cursed.py* in terminal, Python2 is required.
+There is Python 3 branch, because originaly py3 was used, but for py2 performs alot faster…

 *   If you just want to play and don't want to fetch the sources all the time, you can connect to the Cursed server via telnet